Curious About Sandwich Leave? Learn How It Works and What Rules Apply

 Madhu.T.K

-Sandwiching of leave refers to the act of marking the holiday intervening two leaves as 'leave' instead of treating the same as holiday.
+Sandwiching of leave refers to the act of marking the holiday intervening between two leaves as 'leave' instead of treating it as a holiday.

-Whether a holiday coming in between two leaves should be treated as leave or holiday will depend upon the type of leave and the nature of industry.
-If a factory, the holidays intervening two 'earned leaves' should be treated as holiday and no way the said holiday should be sandwiched as leave.
-However, The Shops and Commercial Establishments Acts are silent about treatment of holidays intervening leaves.
-The principle is that leaves which are earned by working for certain days in the preceding year should be exclusive of holidays.
+Whether a holiday coming in between two leaves should be treated as leave or a holiday will depend upon the type of leave and the nature of the industry.
+In a factory, the holidays intervening between two 'earned leaves' should be treated as a holiday, and in no way should the said holiday be sandwiched as leave.
+However, The Shops and Commercial Establishments Acts are silent about the treatment of holidays intervening leaves.
+The principle is that leaves earned by working for a certain number of days in the preceding year should be exclusive of holidays.
 At the same time, if you are sick on Saturday and Monday, it should be construed that you were sick on Sunday also.
-If you have a personal emergency on Saturday and Monday, let the Sunday be also on personal emergency.
+If you have a personal emergency on Saturday and Monday, let Sunday also be considered a personal emergency.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute